Enrichment/Gifted & Talented Information

 Policies and Procedures:K-2 Students: All students receive gifted and talented (enrichment) lessons in their homeroom.

-End of Grade 2: At the end of 2nd grade all students are evaluated for the gifted and talented program.
+End of Grade 2: At the end of 2nd grade, all students are evaluated for the gifted and talented program.
 All 2nd grade students are evaluated based on the CogAT score, teacher recommendation, and report card grades.
-Each category is weighted with the CogAT weighted the highest.
+Each category is weighted with the CogAT weighted the highest (70% for CogAT, 15% for Teacher Recommendation, & 15% for Report Card Grades).

-Grades 3 - 5: At the end of each school year, teachers can submit names of students to be evaluated based on multiple measures including previous CogAT score, SAGES reasoning Assessment, teacher recommendation, and report card grades.
-Each category is weighted with the CogAT weighted the highest.
+Incoming Grades 4 - 5: At the end of each school year, teachers can submit names of students to be evaluated based on multiple measures including previous CogAT score, SAGES reasoning Assessment, teacher recommendation, and report card grades.
+Each category is weighted with the CogAT (or SAGES) weighted the highest (70% for CogAT, 15% for Teacher Recommendation, and 15% for Report Card Grades).
 Teachers are also able to recommend students throughout the year to complete the evaluation process as well.

 Grades 9-12: At the end of the previous school, students sit with their assigned school counselor to determine a course of study for the upcoming school year.
 Utilizing the high school program of studies, prerequisite information (which includes information about grade averages, teacher recommendation, and previous courses), it is determined if a student meets criteria for admission into a particular course.